Bugatti EB 110: Unveiling

 A lighter and more powerful variant with 450 kW called the EB 110 Super Sport was introduced at the 1992 Geneva Motor Show just six months after the introduction of the GT.
 The Super Sport variant was lighter than the GT by 330 lb which was achieved by the use of carbon-fibre body panels on the exterior and in the interior.
-The Super Sport could attain a top speed of 355 kph and could accelerate from 0-62 mph in 3.2 seconds.
+The Super Sport could attain a top speed of 355 km/h and could accelerate from in 3.2 seconds.

 Early in 1994, Formula One driver Michael Schumacher purchased a yellow EB 110 Super Sport, giving the company a great deal of publicity.
 Soon after this, the car that Schumacher bought gained further publicity when Schumacher accidentally crashed his EB 110 into a truck and blamed "inadequate brakes" for the crash.
 Despite this, the car was repaired and Schumacher retained the car until 2003.

 Derek Hill, son of American Formula One champion Phil Hill, was one of three drivers on a team that competed with an EB 110 in the United States at the 1996 24 Hours of Daytona.